horizoncd/horizoncd.github.io/docs/user-guide/common-user/group.md

 ## Groups
 Groups provide a logical grouping of applications from multiple teams, which provide the following features:
 * defining templates in group to deploy custom applications
-* defining member roles to provide application and cluster RBAC
+* defining group member roles to provide group, application and cluster RBAC
 * managing access tokens for the resources that need access to the Horizon CD API
 * managing Oauth apps that can use Horizon as an OAuth provider
 * providing other advanced features (e.g. migration, linking to kubernetes etc...)